jesusgn90/dhondt/README.md

 ### Output

-If all went fine it outputs:
+If all went fine with the above example, it outputs:

 ```
 	{